Once you have added your domain or domains, the next step is to add keywords.

 What options are available for my keywords in AccuRanker?

 You can see that there are multiple keyword options available on the right side of the ‘Add Keywords’ window.
-Below is a description of each to help you get familiar with them.
+Continue reading for a description of each option to help you get familiar with them.
+See the GIF below for a quick overview of adding keywords.

 Regardless of subscription type, you can track your keywords on Google and Bing, Desktop and Mobile, or any combination of these.